 The Evelyn 200 scheme was a plan to plant 200 trees in the Evelyn electoral ward in Lewisham, in celebration of the publication of John Evelyn’s diaries, and to help redress the poor air quality of the area.
 John Evelyn spoke of his mulberries, and walnut trees, and one of the new trees is indeed a Turkish Walnut.
 Evelyn was also a cook – well, he had to be considering all the food he was growing – and I own a copy of his recipe book!

 John Evelyn spoke with pride about his holly hedge, but the hedging today is pyracantha, and the only holly I saw were some badly shaped bushes.
 And LGO talks of ‘formal gardens’ – could the neglected rose beds and construction (fountain?) filled with weeds be the formal garden?

 Other neglected corners are rather sad to see.

 There is a rather bleak children’s playground which I can only indicate – I couldn’t photograph because of the children playing there.
 When the Park opening in 1951 there was a paddling pool and heated playroom but these no longer exist.

 The future of the park

-Since 2011 when LGO posted on Sayes Court Park a great deal has happened.
+Since 2011 when LGO posted on Sayes Court Park in Deptford a great deal has happened.
 Sayes Court (the park) is registered as a Community Interest Company.
 Local people have stopped the Park from being absorbed into the building development in the adjoining Convoys Wharf where there are plans for the development of 3,500 new homes and community, cultural and leisure facilities.
 The site is on the World Monuments Watch, but little seems to have been added in the last few years and it is not clear when anything is going to happen.
 When I read about the international interests behind Convoys Wharf I can’t help wondering why local people have to fight so hard to preserve their history.